payloadcms/payload/examples/auth/payload/README.md

 The [Payload Auth Example](https://github.com/payloadcms/payload/tree/main/examples/auth) demonstrates how to implement [Payload Authentication](https://payloadcms.com/docs/authentication/overview) in various headless capacities.
 Follow the [Quick Start](#quick-start) to get up and running quickly.

-This example includes an integrated Next.js App Router front-end that runs on the same instance as Payload.
-If you are working on an application running on a separate server or with a different framework, there are various fully working front-ends made explicitly for this example, including:
+This example includes a fully integrated Next.js App Router front-end that runs on the same instance as Payload.
+If you are working on an application running on a separate server, there are various fully working front-ends made explicitly for this example, including:

 - [Next.js App Router](../next-app)
 - [Next.js Pages Router](../next-pages)

 Follow the instructions in each respective README to get started.
 If you are setting up authentication for another front-end, please consider contributing to this repo with your own example!

-For more information on using Payload in the various headless capacities, [check out this blog post](https://payloadcms.com/blog/the-ultimate-guide-to-using-nextjs-with-payload).
+For more information on using Payload in its various headless capacities, [check out this blog post](https://payloadcms.com/blog/the-ultimate-guide-to-using-nextjs-with-payload).

 ## Quick Start

 To spin up this example locally, follow these steps:

 1. Clone this repo
-2. `cd` into this directory and run `pnpm i`\*, `yarn`, or `npm install`
+2. `cd` into this directory and run `pnpm i --ignore-workspace`\*, `yarn`, or `npm install`
    > \*If you are running using pnpm within the Payload Monorepo, the `--ignore-workspace` flag is needed so that pnpm generates a lockfile in this example's directory despite the fact that one exists in root.
 3. `cp .env.example .env` to copy the example environment variables
 4. `pnpm dev`, `yarn dev` or `npm run dev` to start the server, press `y` when prompted to seed the database